Skip to content

 ::cube

-Use ::cube block to create and update cubes.
-You specify the cube name in the second column
+Use ::cube to create or update cubes.
+Specify the cube name in Column B.

 Option / parameterDescription